 As instances of loss or theft of personal information, and companies and organisations being hacked, continue to grow, Protective Registration offers an easy and affordable way to protect your identity from misuse.
 To apply, please complete the Protective Registration application form, or call us on 0330 100 0180 (Monday to Friday from 8am to 8pm, and weekends and bank holidays from 9am to 5pm).

-As Cifas members will carry out extra checks to prove your identity, genuine applications for new financial products or loans may take slightly longer than usual.
+As Cifas members may carry out extra checks to prove your identity, genuine applications for new financial products or loans may take slightly longer than usual.
 The service does not cover transactions, such as credit or debit card transactions, and so will not cause any delays with financial products that are up and running.

 You can update your personal details, such as a change of address, or request the registration’s removal at any time by calling us on 0330 100 0180.
 Otherwise it will expire after the two-year period and the warning flag will be removed from your name and personal details.